 During the enrollment window, if a kindergarten applicant is selected off the waiting list to fill an available spot, the child must have attended another school or program that is subject to compulsory attendance during the school year.

-Transfer requests within the Hiawatha Academies network
+Transfer Within Hiawatha Academies Network

 - Returning students requesting transfer to another Hiawatha Academies network school will have preference before siblings, children of staff, prior year waiting list students, and general lottery applicants only for the purpose of keeping siblings together at the same school location.
 To be eligible for the advanced preference, a transfer request form must be completed by February 15th.